AGMuD/legacy/README.md

 # legacy
-Legacy Documents from AGMuD Website
+Legacy Documents from the AGMuD Website